eryktr/iwsoj/README.md

-# iwbvt
+# iwsoj
-Intelligent Web-Based Vocabulary Teacher
+Intelligent Web-Based Scalable Online Judge

 # Workflow
 1. **master** is a protected branch - pushing directly to it blocked.